 - A battery will recharge within minutes of jumping it: This is a wildly inaccurate statement.
 If you ever find yourself in the position where your car needs a jump, make sure you drive it around or keep it running for a least 30 minutes to an hour.
 It typically takes hours for a car battery to fully recharge, especially if you have amenities like heated seats, high-quality music systems, and other power-dependent items.

 - Engine oil should be changed every 3,000 miles: This is only half true.
 For most cars, auto mechanics will recommend this, however, you’ll want to reference your owner’s manual for more concrete numbers.
 Depending on the vehicle and driving conditions, most cars can travel up to 7,500 miles or more between oil changes.
 Of course, this number varies across automobile makes and models.

-Knowing the truth behind these myths will only help you take better care of your vehicle in the future.
+Knowing the truth behind these auto maintenance myths will only help you take better care of your vehicle in the future.
 However, if you are still unsure about certain tips and tricks you read or heard about, don’t hesitate to consult with your local auto mechanic in Nashville, TN at Hillsboro Village Auto Service.
 Call and visit us – find out about what makes us different, and why so many people recommend us!